menu

 Demographics

-The citizens of Advance - Bell City are slightly less educated than the national average of 21.84% for the average city or town: 15.45% of adults in Advance - Bell City have a bachelor's degree or advanced degree
+The percentage of adults in Advance - Bell City with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.45% of adults in Advance - Bell City have a bachelor's degree or advanced degree.

 The per capita income in Advance - Bell City in 2022 was $26,063, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,252 for a family of four.
 However, Advance - Bell City contains both very wealthy and poor people as well.